Dr. Brian Loggie

 Dr. Loggie pioneered the use of heated chemotherapy, a technique that can manage or eliminate some complex forms of abdominal cancer, including peritoneal mesothelioma.

-“Based on how patients did before that, we weren’t expecting to see very many 1-year survivors, [but we] started seeing 1-, and 2-, and 3-, and 5-year survivors,” he said.
+“Based on how patients did before that, we weren’t expecting to see very many 1-year survivors, [but we] started seeing 1-, and 2-, and 3-, and 5-year survivors,”

 Although Dr. Loggie is now retired, you can find other top mesothelioma specialists near you using our Free Doctor Match.